Hall, Michigan State beat No. 4 Kentucky 86-77 in 2OT

 NO. 25 UCONN 84, BUFFALO 64

 HARTFORD, Conn.
-(AP) – Tristen Newton had 22 points, 11 assists and 10 rebounds to lead UConn past Buffalo.
+(AP) – Tristen Newton had 22 points, 11 assists and 10 rebounds for his first career triple-double as UConn beat Buffalo.

-Newton is a senior transfer from East Carolina.
+Newton, a senior transfer from East Carolina, had UConn’s first triple-double since Daniel Hamilton in 2015.
 Joey Calcaterra came off the bench to score 15 points and Nahiem Alleyne added 12 for the Huskies (3-0).

 Armoni Foster led the Bulls (1-2) with 11 points.